ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/storage-settings.md

 This design supports the attachment of shared storage via NFS v3 only.
 NFS v4 and v4.1 aren't supported.

-The attached storage for this design is limited to the {{site.data.keyword.cloud_notm}} storage available in the same {{site.data.keyword.CloudDataCent_notm}} as the vCenter Server solution.
+The attached storage for this design is limited to the {{site.data.keyword.cloud}} storage available in the same {{site.data.keyword.CloudDataCent_notm}} as the vCenter Server solution.
 Additionally, all virtual disks that are stored to the datastore are thin-provisioned by default.
 {:note}

 The architecture specifies that NFS v3 datastores are attached by using the DNS name from {{site.data.keyword.cloud_notm}} storage to connect to the share.
 The NFS share is attached to all hosts in the vCenter Server cluster and placed into a datastore cluster with storage DRS enabled.